 Our Comprehensive Approach: A Typical Patient Journey

-If you have been diagnosed with DCIS (ductal carcinoma in situ), LCIS (lobular carcinoma in situ), or an invasive breast cancer, you can expect to follow most of these steps.
+If you have been diagnosed with DCIS (ductal carcinoma in situ) or invasive breast cancer, you can expect to follow most of these steps.

 - Biopsy result shows cancer: A pathologist looks at your biopsy specimen under the microscope and notifies the radiologist or surgeon of the results.

 - Radiologist or surgeon calls or meets with you to explain your diagnosis: If you have a core biopsy, the diagnostic radiologist who did the biopsy tells you the results.
 If you have a surgical biopsy, the cancer surgeon who did the biopsy tells you the results.
 This is done at an appointment or by phone.

 - Treatment Plan is determined: Treatment plans vary depending on your diagnosis and the stage of your cancer.
 You will meet with members of your team to determine the best treatment plan.
 You will have the chance to ask questions, evaluate options and work with your team to determine the best treatment plan for you.

 - Examination and consultation with plastic surgeon if considering reconstruction: If you are considering having a mastectomy and/or breast reconstruction, we encourage you to view a video about choices for breast reconstruction before you see a plastic surgeon.
 This video is available at the Center for Shared Decision Making and is called "Breast Reconstruction: Is It Right for You?"